- Saltwater People Historical Society

 Eber's young brother, J. Lee, is standing near cabin, aft deck.
 "My face is in the window.
 Mother took the picture standing on the rock in front of the cabin.
 I had put the boat there just to have our picture took.
 Float in the background.
 Old [Morrison] barn on the bank."

 This SKIDDOO photo was shared by Lee Bruns and also by his daughter, Nancy Bruns; the essay was shared by Eber's daughter, Ellen Bruns Madan.
-All helpful extended family contributing to the local history archives of this web admin.
+All helpful extended family contributing to the local history archives.

 Eber Bruns, as he said, did enjoy the boats, and if you would like more written by the man, click Chief Engineer without an Engine